 ‘. . . let’s see if we can make her talk then.’

 ‘Shit,’ she whispered to herself as a key bunch rattled with each footstep.
 Her hairs stood vertical to her goosebumps, knowing the abilities the man at the end of the walkway held.
-It was a tribute to the Watcher’s psychology—remembering those at the Club with their incessant distractions swaying her barely dressed body into their arms—how their own private whispers clawed into her mind, just as she thought she felt something now.
+It was a tribute to the Watcher’s psychology—remembering those at the Club with their incessant distractions swaying her barely dressed body into their arms—she shivered at the thought of how easily their own private whispers clawed their way into her mind, just as she thought she felt something inside her thoughts now.

-Yet visions of the High-Security Division running her down and hiding behind their balaclavas clouded her mind as her vision blurred out the bad paintwork above her.
-Staying awake was harder than she thought, and she felt herself mutter ‘They exhausted me’ on the last memory of leaving Club Star.
+Yet visions of the High-Security Division running her down and hiding behind their balaclavas clouded her mind, this time as her vision blurred out the bad paintwork above her.
+She whispered to herself to stay awake, chanting it under her breath, but staying awake was harder than she thought, and she felt herself mutter ‘They exhausted me’ on the last memory of leaving Club Star.

 Just an informal chat, they’d said as they led her to the truck, her feet barely skimming the ground.
 And then she arrived at the notorious reprogramming camp, Camp 10.
 Her stomach had pitted as they drove past the gate’s razor-wired fences to disappear her into the night—taken away by the strangers in black, never to rate a mention in the breaking news.
 And why would she, she thought?
 The voice at the end of the corridor would never allow a Norm to make the papers; and if it slipped out, then the media’s flair to smother the truth for a greater world order always won out.

-Laughter filled the corridor, but men hidden in balaclavas filled her vision again—their eyes scanned the night for trouble as they dragged her beaten body to their truck.
+Laughter filled the corridor, but not from the men in her current reality; the men hidden in balaclavas filled her vision again—their eyes scanned the night for trouble as they dragged her beaten body behind their truck.

-But now she stared at the ceiling, forcing herself to stay awake as the keys and footsteps drew closer.
+But now she stared at the ceiling, forcing herself to stay awake again, cursing more herself than those in the black uniforms as the keys and footsteps drew closer.

 She stretched her fingers as much as the plastic binds around her wrists allowed and she moved her arms until they woke again.
 The concrete floor offered little comfort, but her reality was too fractured for caring; it came and then faded back and forth and then back again as she watched the shadows stretch their lingering heights to the wall on the other side.
 The visions blurred; the countless questions echoed.